Servicing Your Engine’s Raw Water Pump

 Remedy: Do not run pump for more than 20 seconds without liquid.
 Install a liquid sensor/temperature alarm.
 Check suction plumbing, strainers, and thru-hull fittings for blockages and leakage.
 Arrange discharge plumbing to trap liquid in the pump.

-Inboard and sterndrive engines usually include a raw water pump of the flexible impeller type.
+Inboard and sterndrive engines usually include a flexible impeller type raw water pump.
 Correctly installed, impellers may last for several years, but you should stick to a schedule of preventative instead of emergency maintenance.
 You should check the impeller’s condition during winterization and every 200 hours of operation.

 Just the same, an impeller will eventually fail while in operation, and usually at an inconvenient time.
 That’s why you should carry a spare onboard, since the impeller is one of the vital components of your engine’s cooling system.
 Of course, you should also check the wet exhaust on your transom for the proper flow of cooling water each time you start the engine.